qiqihaobenben/commitizen-relax/README.md

 npx cz-relax init --force
 ```

+### Why report an error: `Error: no test specified` ?

+Because, husky initialized by `husky-init`, it add pre-commit sample: `set('.husky/pre-commit', 'npm test')`.
+If you have a `test` command in `package.json`，please check how `test` work.

+### Only support npm?

+Yeah, yarn are not support at this time.
+I will improve it in the furture.

 ### What commitizen adapter is used default for initialization?

 The cz-relax default adapter used fro initialize is [cz-git](https://github.com/Zhengqbbb/cz-git).

 You can also use other adapters, for example, `cz-conventional-changelog`.
-For the time being, however, you need to create your own configuration file for commitizen.
+However, you need to create your own configuration file for commitizen.
 I will improve it in the furture.